About Ash Acharya

 I am married with two kids.
 I enjoy my free time trying to keep fit and have the odd game of Badminton with my friends.
 I fail miserably at both most of the time…

 …but I am good as ‘Dad’s taxi’!

-I am the Treasurer for Cheshire County Badminton Association Youth Section where I also managed the U12 team this year.
+I am the Treasurer for Cheshire County Badminton Association Youth Section where I also managed the U12 team and U16 team in the past.

 Whilst at Exeter during my Fellowship, I worked at the University’s Engineering department on a research project.
 I studied the mechanical properties of bone cement.
 I also looked at the mechanical properties of cement bond strength of new and old cement.
 This is relevant for revision surgery.